-Specialist pediatric anesthesia care should be provided for children aged less than 3 years.
-Children undergoing anesthesia have an increased peri-operative risk for morbidity and mortality when compared to adults.
-1 A minimum annual caseload of 200 – 300 children up to 10 years of age including 1 infant / per month / per anesthesiologist is recommended to minimize complications.2,3
+Specialist pediatric anesthesia care should be provided for all children aged less than 3 years.1 An annual caseload of 200 – 300 children up to 10 years of age including 1 infant / per month / per anesthesiologist has been recommended to minimize complications.2,3

 Residents and fellows in pediatric anesthesia departments must be supervised in a 1:1 manner by an experienced consultant during induction and emergence as well as at any time during surgery if required.

-General anesthesiologists should be able to provide emergency anesthesia for “life and limb saving” interventions as well as transportation to a specialized pediatric center.
+General anesthesiologists should be able to provide emergency anesthesia for “life and limb saving” interventions.
+Consider transportation to a specialized pediatric center.
 Education, regular training and updates in pediatric centers are essential to ensure maintenance of pediatric competencies.

 Regionalization of pediatric anesthesia

 Children below than 3 years of age should receive specialized pediatric anesthesia care in a child and family friendly environment.
 However, the pediatric population undergoing anesthesia is too small to allow maintenance of sufficient skills for every anesthesiologist.
 Therefore, care of these children undergoing anesthesia should ideally be regionalized4 in specialized pediatric operating setting staffed by pediatric anesthesiologists and pediatric nurses.
 Vulnerable patients require referral to appropriately resourced multidisciplinary pediatric environments.

 Advantages of Regionalization

 - Appropriate equipment range for daily routine and crisis situations for all targeted age groups

 - Development and implementation of standard operating protocols (SOP) for routine processes and crisis situations